skmonir/mango/README.md

 # Configuration
 1. Set default programs(like Sublime Text, VS Code, Code Blocks etc.) to open .cpp & .json files.
 (How to change default programs in windows?
 See here: https://www.digitaltrends.com/computing/how-to-change-file-associations/)
 2. Open command prompt and run 'mango configure'.
 It will open config.json file.
-Or go to AppData>Roaming>mango, you'll find the config.json file there.
+Or in windows, go to AppData>Roaming>mango, you'll find the config.json file there.
 Now configure as you prefer.
 But DO NOT CHANGE the OJ and Host property.
 The config.json file looks like the following..
 ```
 {
  "Workspace": 		"C:/Users/SkMonir/Desktop/Contest",